Blog – Posted on Tuesday, Aug 18

 Guide to African American Literature: 30 Must-Read Books from the Past Century

 African American literature is the corpus of fictional, dramatic, and poetic works produced by American writers of African descent.
-To most readers, it’s associated with the boldly experimental output of the Harlem Renaissance — the jazz-inflected, Manhattan-centered artistic movement in the early 20th century that saw Black writers like Zora Neale Hurston and Langston Hughes win mainstream acclaim.
+To most readers, it’s associated with the boldly experimental output of the Harlem Renaissance — the jazz-inflected, Manhattan-centered artistic movement in the early 20th century that saw Black authors like Zora Neale Hurston and Langston Hughes win mainstream acclaim.

 As groundbreaking as the Harlem Renaissance was, though, African American literature goes far beyond this one watershed moment.
 The Black literary tradition in the US has deep historical roots, extending well into the antebellum period.
 Its early works include verse written by enslaved poets from the colonial era, as well as autobiographical “slave narratives” recounting the experiences of people under bondage.
 And of course, the history of African American literature is still actively being written: in the past few years, Black American writers have conducted fascinating experiments with form, turned YA books into engines of social change, and transformed the landscape of speculative fiction.